nickzoic/nick.zoic.org/art/not-a-typewriter/index.md

-    `[` together will get you a pair of codes indistiguishable from the start of an escape sequence at least half the time, so we have to consider *several* characters of input and treat them as normal input if they aren't a valid escape code.
+    `[` together will get you a pair of codes indistiguishable from the start of an escape sequence at least half the time, so we have to consider *several* characters of input and either ignore them all or treat them as normal input if they aren't a valid escape code.

     There's no way at all to tell the difference between Alt-A and someone mashing Escape and A at the same time,